Skip to content

 How we help you work out the difficulty and required fitness levels of each of our trips

-To answer this question, in addition to the Trip Grade, we recommend looking at 3 key pieces of information available on every adventure page:
+To answer this question we recommend looking at 3 key pieces of information available on every adventure page:

-- Difficulty Rating Summary - Key Information drop-down (see below)
+1. Trip Level Summary - Key Information (see below)

 If you feel the trip sounds like fun after reading the information on the trip page but are still unsure about joining, please get in touch with our friendly customer experience team, who will happily help answer any questions you may have.